kennolot/CTF-pi/5.networking_problems/ctfpi5_0/README.md

 `docker compose up --build -d`

-### Cleaning up

-When done with the tasks run `docker compose down` to remove the containers and other ctf files
+Source code is not needed, all the info needed is that local network is used and port 1337.

+Using wireshark, find the proper interface which receives data and filter by port.

+Read the packet's message.

 ### **Hints**

-You are free to examine the source code for this challenge.
+You are free to examine the source code for this challenge when stuck.

 Since we know it's broadcast, then is it TCP or UDP?

 Wireshark filter `udp.port == 1337`

+### Cleaning up

+When done with the tasks run `docker compose down` to remove the containers and other ctf files.